gabrielcuvillier/arxwasm/README.md

          $ ./naclsdk list
          $ ./naclsdk install pepper_<version>

-    Replace <version\> with the latest version flagged as being "stable" from the "list" command.
+    Replace "version" with the latest version flagged as being "stable" from the "list" command.
 For example, you may use version 42, which is a nice number.

 * Finally, setup the NACL_SDK_ROOT environment vhariable: